DisciplinedSoftware/DisciplinedSoftware.github.io/_posts/2024-09-14-testing-complex-code.markdown

 TODO: Write an article on the difference between functional and object-oriented behaviour.

 Sometime, a behaviour can requires a lot of dependencies.
 Those cases are sign that you need higher abstractions.
-A discussion with the domain experts can help you understand what are the right abstractions.
+A discussion with the domain experts can help you understand what are the missing abstractions.

 Now we start implementing the code behind our test.
 Let start by making the code compile.